draakon/Very_Simple_DynamicNS/README.md

 generation takes too long (the key will be cryptographically less random though).
 * Protect generated keys with chmod 400.
 * Copy key from generated .private file to your named.conf (example included).
-* Extract/move/copy content htdocs to desired place that is accessible from web.
+* Extract/move/copy content of htdocs to desired place that is accessible from web.
 * Set required parameters in the config.php file (includes username, password and hostname).
 * Execute following commands in dyndns directory (htdocs):